SupreetTarwarkar/NSE-Derivatives-Market-Analytics-Dashboard/README.md

 - As a trader, I found that market data such as Open Interest, FII activity, Long / Short Ratio, and delivery data was often viewed separately from price charts.

-- This made analysis difficult because I had to check the data in one place and then open a separate platform to compare it with the candlestick price movement.
+- This meant checking the data in one place and then using another platform to compare it with candlestick price movement.

-- The main idea behind this project was to bring the **market data and candlestick chart together on the same screen**, so I could directly see how changes in positioning, Open Interest, or delivery activity were reflected in price movement.
+- The main purpose of this project was to bring **market data and candlestick charts together on the same screen**, making it easier to understand how changes in positioning, Open Interest, or delivery activity were reflected in price movement.

 - I also wanted one place to analyze **FII derivatives activity, participant-wise positioning, Options OI, Futures OI, Long / Short Ratio, and stock delivery data** instead of checking them separately.

-- Some platforms provide processed views of metrics such as Long / Short Ratio, Open Interest, and delivery data as paid features, while the underlying EOD reports used in this project are available from NSE.
+- Some platforms provide processed views of metrics such as Long / Short Ratio, Open Interest, and delivery data as paid features, while the underlying EOD reports used in this project are available directly from NSE.

-- Instead of depending on multiple platforms, I used the NSE EOD files to build my own analysis workflow in Power BI.

-- The project was later developed further as a Data Analytics project using **Power Query, DAX, data modeling, interactive visuals, and daily data refresh logic**.
+I later developed this idea into a Data Analytics project using **Power BI, Power Query, DAX, data modeling, interactive visuals, and custom Power BI visuals**.

-- After every trading day, new NSE EOD files can be added and the report refreshed, allowing the latest market data to be compared with previous trading-day history.
+The dashboard follows a daily EOD workflow.
+After each NSE trading day, the latest files can be added to the existing source folders and the Power BI report refreshed.
+The latest-date KPIs and visuals update with the new data, while previous trading-day data remains available for historical comparison.

-### Live Dashboard

 [View Interactive Power BI Dashboard](PASTE_POWER_BI_LINK_HERE)